Environmental Compliance & Hazardous Materials

 What happens if contaminated soil is found during construction in Los Angeles?

 Work in the affected area should stop immediately.
 The soil must be tested, classified, and characterized before it can be removed from the site.
-Contaminated soil disposal costs $75-$300+ per cubic yard compared to $25-$50 for clean soil, and the regulatory process can add weeks to months depending on contamination type and severity.
+Contaminated soil disposal costs $75 to $300 or more per cubic yard compared to $25 to $50 for clean soil, and the regulatory process can add weeks to months depending on contamination type and severity.

 Do I need an environmental assessment before buying a property in Los Angeles for construction?

 A Phase I Environmental Site Assessment is not required for most residential purchases but is advisable for properties near gas stations, industrial sites, or known contamination areas.
-It costs $2,000-$4,000 and can identify potential soil or groundwater contamination before you commit to a purchase or begin design.
+It costs $2,000 to $4,000 and can identify potential soil or groundwater contamination before you commit to a purchase or begin design.

 What are the penalties for SCAQMD Rule 1403 asbestos violations in Los Angeles?